Bloor Homes Littleborough Consultation

 Welcome

-Bloor Homes is excited to be bringing forward proposals for around 315 new homes, set around a new central park and tree-lined green corridor linking Hollingworth Lake to the Rochdale Canal.
+Bloor Homes is excited to be bringing forward proposals for 309 new homes, set around a new central park and tree-lined green corridor linking Hollingworth Lake to the Rochdale Canal.
 Our plans also include land for a new primary school and new additional car parking at Hollingworth Lake Country Park.

 Public Consultation

 Bloor Homes is committed to consulting with the local community regarding our plans.
-We have prepared this consultation website to enable the community to learn more about the proposals and share its views.
+We prepared this consultation website to enable the community to learn more about the proposals and share its views.

-This consultation closed at 11:59pm on Tuesday 11 June.
+This consultation closed at 11:59pm on Tuesday 11 June 2024.

 About Bloor Homes